Tymec/Playground/README.md

 - **findPicturesInSubFolders:** Prints out all image paths from subfolders in the path specified.
 - **bruteForceAttack:** Sends lots of requests to a URL and adding a randomized 8 character code.
 - **howlongtobeat:** Loads a spreadsheet with a list of games and gets the time to beat each game from howlongtobeat.com
+- **csvColumnToText:** Parses a csv spreadsheet column into a text document
 - **Eliel:** A group of projects that I did with a teacher a few years ago.